Why should I buy Electric Drum Brakes?

-This a comment that I get regularly.
+This is a comment that I hear regularly.

 Put a bit of rain on that same road, and it is 10 pm night-time, pitch black in the Daintree area.
-Very tricky to say the least.
+Very tricky.

-You are towing the boat trailer from the Hawkesbury back to Brisbane, halfway down Cunningham’s Gap and two semi-trailers are side by side.
+You are towing the boat trailer from the Hawkesbury back to Brisbane, halfway down Cunningham’s Gap, and two semi-trailers are side by side.

-This one scared me enough to putI should have known better, and I should have done it years before, but I didn’t.
+This one scared me enough to putI should have known better and done it years before, but I didn’t.

 So What happened?

 Electric or disc brakes are a safety feature to get you out of trouble on most occasions.

-How do electric brakes work?
+What is a Drum Brake, and How do electric brakes work?

-If you need an axle fitted, chock up your trailer with an easy jack and remove your axle.
+If you need an axle fitted, lift your trailer with an easy jack and remove the axle.
 We will fit up and test your axle in our workshop.

-In many cases, the weld ring will fit on the last round machine surface and will press hard against the shoulder should (non-machined surface).
+In many cases, the weld ring will fit on the last round machine surface and press hard against the shoulder (non-machined surface).

 Axles up to 50mm Round or Square with Ford or Holden Bearings will accept electric brakes.

-How to install electric brakes
+Fitting electric brakes

-The weld ring is tig-welded within 0.1mm in the correct location otherwise you will have overheating problems.
+The weld ring is tig-welded within 0.1mm in the correct location; otherwise, you will have overheating problems.

-If the weld ring is out of square or not concentric with your axle, then the Electric Brake shoes will wear unevenly thus reducing braking efficiency.
+If the weld ring is out of square or not concentric with your axle, the Electric Brake shoes will wear unevenly, thus reducing braking efficiency.

-This means, the harder you press the brake pedal, the harder your caravan brakes are applied.
+The harder you press the brake pedal, the harder your caravan brakes are applied.

 Critical steps on brake adjustment are listed below.